Sultanate of Sulu

-The Sultanate of Sulu (Kasultanan sin Sūg; Kesultanan Suluk; Kasultanan ng Sulu or Sultanato ng Sulu) was a Sunni Muslim Tausūg (Note: According to WH Scott, even though the sultanate was ruled by Tausūg people, the subjects of the kingdom were mixed of Bajau, Butuanon, Malay Muslim, Samal, Yakan ethnicity.) state that ruled the Sulu Archipelago, coastal areas of Zamboanga City, and certain portions of Palawan in today's Philippines, alongside parts of present-day Sabah and North Kalimantan in north-eastern Borneo.
+The Sultanate of Sulu (Kasultanan sin Sūg; Kasultanan Sūg or Kasultanan Sūk; Kesultanan Suluk; Kasultanan ng Sulu or Sultanato ng Sulu) was a Sunni Muslim Tausūg (Note: According to WH Scott, even though the sultanate was ruled by Tausūg people, the subjects of the kingdom were mixed of Bajau, Butuanon, Malay Muslim, Samal, Yakan ethnicity.) state that ruled the Sulu Archipelago, coastal areas of Zamboanga City, and certain portions of Palawan in today's Philippines, alongside parts of present-day Sabah and North Kalimantan in north-eastern Borneo.

 The sultanate was founded either on 17 November 1405 or 1457 (Note: The generally accepted date of the establishment of the sultanate by modern historians is 1457.
 However, the National Historical Commission of the Philippines list the date as "around 1450", or simply "1450s", due to uncertainty.
 On the other hand, independent Muslim studies marked the day to a more exact date 17 November 1405 (24th of Jumada al-awwal, 808 AH).) by Johore-born explorer and Sunni religious scholar Sharif ul-Hashim.
 Paduka Mahasari Maulana al Sultan Sharif ul-Hashim became his full regnal name; Sharif-ul Hashim is his abbreviated name.
 He settled in Buansa, Sulu.
 The sultanate gained its independence from the Bruneian Empire in 1578.

 At its peak, it stretched over the islands that bordered the western peninsula of Zamboanga in Mindanao in the east to Palawan in the north.
 It also covered areas in the northeast of Borneo, stretching from Marudu Bay, Sabah to Tepian, Sembakung subdistrict, North Kalimantan.
 Another source stated the area included stretched from Kimanis Bay, which also overlaps with the boundaries of the Bruneian Sultanate.
 Following the arrival of western powers such as the Spanish, the British, the Dutch, French, Germans, and the Americans, the Sultan thalassocracy and its sovereign political powers were relinquished by 1915 through an agreement, known as the Carpenter Agreement, that was signed with the United States.
+The Sultanate after 1915 continued to exist a ceremonial institution of varying recognition.

 In Kakawin Nagarakretagama, the Sultanate of Sulu is referred to as Solot, one of the countries in the Tanjungnagara archipelago (Kalimantan-Philippines), which is one of the areas that is under the influence of the mandala area of the Majapahit kingdom in the archipelago.